Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Conclusions

 \section{Conclusions}

 I have developed a neural network emulator for nucleon-nucleus scattering wave functions based on a Bidirectional Liquid Neural Network (BiLNN) architecture.
-The central motivation is not merely computational speedup, but the construction of a \emph{differentiable} mapping from optical potential parameters to scattering wave functions, enabling gradient-based approaches to inverse problems that are inaccessible with traditional numerical integrators.
+The central motivation is not merely computational speedup, but the construction of a \emph{differentiable} mapping from the optical potential to scattering wave functions, enabling gradient-based approaches to inverse problems that are inaccessible with traditional numerical integrators.
 This work establishes a proof of concept for two key methodological innovations that make such a differentiable solver practical: (i) the phase-space coordinate $\rho = kr$, which normalizes the oscillation wavelength regardless of projectile energy, and (ii) the BiLNN architecture, which naturally incorporates boundary conditions at both ends of the domain.
-Together, these advances enable a single network to generalize across the wide parameter space, achieving a relative error of 1.2\% across twelve target nuclei from \nuc{12}{C} to \nuc{208}{Pb}, both proton and neutron projectiles, energies from 1 to 200~MeV, and partial waves up to $l = 30$.
+Together, these advances enable a single network to generalize across the wide parameter space, achieving a relative error of 0.6\% across twelve target nuclei from \nuc{12}{C} to \nuc{208}{Pb}, both proton and neutron projectiles, energies from 1 to 200~MeV, and partial waves up to $l = 30$.
+This accuracy, while potentially sufficient for applications such as rapid parameter sweeps and Bayesian uncertainty quantification, is lower than conventional Numerov solvers and is not suitable for applications requiring sub-0.1\% precision.
+The current implementation is also limited to central potentials without spin-orbit coupling.

 A fundamental aspect of this approach is that I learn the wave function itself rather than directly predicting observables such as cross sections or $S$-matrix elements.
 The wave function is the most fundamental quantum mechanical object in scattering theory, encoding the complete information about the collision process.
 From a single predicted wave function, one can extract phase shifts, $S$-matrix elements, elastic and reaction cross sections, and any other scattering observable, all while preserving the internal consistency of quantum mechanics.
 This is in contrast to approaches that directly fit observables, which would require separate models for each quantity and offer no access to the underlying quantum state.